davidsiaw/tt02-davidsiaw-stackcalc/README.md

 # David's Stack Calculator

-This TinyTapeout submission is a 4-bit stack machine.
+This TinyTapeout submission is a 4-bit stack calculator.

 doc still in progress